alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/09-seamless-data-interaction/07-data-compensation.md

 title: Step 4 - Data Compensation
 ---

 The user may perform some data operations in a disconnected environment.
 At this time, the silent queue will be full of unsubmitted requests.
 When the network is restored, due to the limitation of the timing mechanism, it will take a little time to complete these requests.
-The list loaded at this time The data does not include unsubmitted requests, which can cause some confusion for users:
+The list loaded at this time, the data does not include unsubmitted requests, which can cause some confusion for users:

 > "I have clearly added multiple pieces of data, why is it not in the list?"

 Therefore, we need to manually compensate the unsubmitted data to the list, so that the list data is always kept up-to-date.
 In this step, the saved operation records will be used to compensate the list data.
 It is actually very simple.
-We It is only necessary to traverse the silentMethod instance of the relevant queue after the list request is successful, and update the operation records recorded in the previous step to the list data.
+We only need to traverse the SilentMethod instances of the relevant queue after the list request is successful, and update the operation records recorded in the previous step to the list data.

 ```javascript
 import { useSQRequest, filterSilentMethods, equals } from 'alova/client';